alextsolovikos/utexas-beamer-template/README.md

-# A Beamer Template for the University of Texas at Austin
+# A Beamer template for the University of Texas at Austin

 ![Slide 1](figs/presentation-1.png)
 ![Slide 2](figs/presentation-2.png)